INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators

 The dedicated layout for this location is shown by Figure~\ref{fig:fiducial_marker_distribution} and the location of the markers after calibration is shown by Figure~\ref{fig:fiducial_marker_calibrated_field}.
 A second purpose for these boards is the reference of \ac{UWB} modules located outside the building and mounted to the marker boards.
 The \ac{UWB} modules are placed on three boards and known locations for \ac{UWB} anchor calibration.

 Markers can also be used as a visual aid and are present for the indoor recordings for this purpose as well.
-Prepared camera relative poses are provided with the data sets as well as the marker calibrations.
-All tools to export this data from raw data streams are open-sourced with the data set.
+Prepared camera relative poses are provided with the datasets as well as the marker calibrations.
+All tools to export this data from raw data streams are open-sourced with the dataset.